Neonity2020/VLOOK/README-en.md

-# VLOOK™ is an elegant and practical THEME PACKAGE × ENHANCEMENT PLUGIN for Typora/Markdown
+# VLOOK™ is an elegant and practical THEME PACKAGE × TYPESETTING PLUS for Typora/Markdown